jcraigk/phishin/README.md

 ## Developer setup

 You will need the following on your machine in order to develop against this project:

  - Ruby programming language
  - PostgreSQL relational database

 ### Installing Ruby

 [rvm](https://rvm.io/) is recommended for Ruby version management.
 Once rvm is installed, if you navigate into a ruby project's folder, rvm will automatically detect the Ruby version via the `Gemfile` and invoke the appropriate version of Ruby.

 ### Installing PostgreSQL

 You can download an installer from the [PostgreSQL website](https://www.postgresql.org/download/) or use [Docker](https://www.docker.com/) to virtualize the service.
 Version 10 is recommended.

 ### Rails Setup

 You may refer to the [Rails Guides](http://guides.rubyonrails.org/) if you want detailed information about how to run and develop Rails projects.
-Note that Phish.in is currently running Rails v3.2, which is outdated.
-An upgrade is planned in the future.
+Note that Phish.in is currently running Rails v5.2.

 To setup a fresh development environment: